Mohsin-Zeeshan/Mohsin-Zeeshan/README.md

 🌟 Proactive student currently pursuing a Bachelors in Computer Science at University of Bristol.

+🌟 Predicted Grade: 1st Class

-🌟 Currently developing a machine learning web app that predicts train accidents based on Office of Rail and Road datasets.
+🌟 Currently developing a machine learning web app that predicts train accidents based on Office of Rail and Road datasets with Synoptix

+🌱 I’m currently learning:
+Google Advanced Data Analytics Professional Certificate

 <!--